 Director

-Dr. Rusty Feagin is a Professor in the Department of Ecology and Conservation Biology and the Department of Ocean Engineering at Texas A&M University.
+Dr. Rusty Feagin is the College Professor of Rangeland Conservation in the Department of Ecology and Conservation Biology and the Department of Ocean Engineering at Texas A&M University.
 The central question of study in his lab is how coastal vegetation moderates and responds to erosion.
 His scientific work is translated into action through restoration and engineering projects that are focused on the sustainable management of coasts.
 Lab members often work in sand dunes, salt marshes, and beaches.
 He has been awarded the highest environmental honor in the State of Texas, and his work has inspired a Texas State Senate proclamation in his honor.
 He was recently the Robert Dean Coastal Scholar of the American Shore and Beach Preservation Association.
 He has over 100 publications including in Nature, Science, and PNAS.
 His work has been featured in the public media by NPR and The New York Times.
-He sat on the U.S. President’s U.S. National Greenhouse Gas Inventory, and has been a Visiting Fellow at multiple universities distributed across four countries.
+He has been a Visiting Fellow at multiple universities distributed across four countries.

 Current Personnel